AleksandarPredic/predic-gutenberg-blocks/README.md

 * predic-api-base.zip
 * predic-blocks.zip

-## Plugin descriptions
+## Plugin descriptions and installation instructions
 Each plugin folder contains its own readme file with precise instructions and descriptions.
+Please visit each to learn more detalis.

 * [Predic API Base plugin](predic-api-base/)
 * [Gutenberg custom blocks plugin](predic-blocks/)